 The truth is that in the world of sports betting, the common gambler has far less money than a bookmaker or casino, and there will inevitably be a time when he will simply be unable to continue playing and, of course, the house will not be giving credit.

 “Long enough” may be a very long time though.
 It mainly depends on how much money the gambler starts with, how much he bets, and the odds of the game.
 Even with better than even odds, the gambler will eventually go bankrupt.
 But, this may take a very long time indeed.

 Please note that we are talking here about a “fair” game; e.g. each bet with zero value.
-The practice of bookmakers to offer odds with an overround in their favour makes this outcome just much quicker.
+The practice of bookmakers and betting sites to offer odds with an overround in their favour makes this outcome just much quicker.

 Fair Coin Flipping

 To make the dilemma of gambler’s ruin a little easier to understand imagine coin flipping with a friend.
 You each have a finite number of pennies (n1 for yourself and n2 for your friend).

 Now, flip one of the pennies (either player).
 Each player has a 50% probability of winning (head or tail).
 If it’s a head you win a penny and if it’s a tail you surrender a penny to your friend.
 Repeat the process until one of you has all the pennies.

 If this process is repeated indefinitely, the probability that one of you will eventually lose all his pennies is 100%.
 In fact, the chances P1 and P2 that players one and two, respectively, will be rendered penniless are:

 Now let’s populate these equations with real numbers: